 - 1 cup heavy whipping cream

 - 1/2 teaspoon vanilla extract

 - In a bowl, combine flour, salt and sugar; cut in butter until mixture resembles cornmeal.
 Mix egg and milk; add to flour mixture.

-- Press into a greased 13-in. x 9-in. baking dish.
+- Press into a greased 13x9-in. baking dish.
 Arrange fruit on crust.
 Combine remaining filling ingredients; pour over fruit.
 For topping, combine ingredients until crumbly; sprinkle over filling.
 Bake at 350° for 50-60 minutes or until fruit is tender.
-Yield: 12-15 servings.